LibLogic/async-javascript/version-4/README.md

 - make async request with vanilla javascript

 ## Version 2
+- make async request with jQuery

+## Version 3
+- make async request with jQuery using callbacks

+## Version 4
-- make async request with jQury
+- make async request with jQuery using promises

 ## READY STATES